-It is absolutely correct that Thrushes love snails so in with the Thrushes and out with the snails.
+It is absolutely correct that Thrushes love snails; in with the Thrushes and out with the snails.
 Thrushes will seek out the snails, rummaging around in the borders and undergrowth until they find a tasty snail morsel which they will pick up and carry over to a smashing stone.
-Thrushes often use the same stone and will hurl the snail onto the stone till it's shell cracks, and then snack on it.
-Nature is brutal, but more Thrushes means less snails and better looking Hostas.
+Thrushes often use the same stone and will hurl the snail onto the stone till its shell cracks, and then snack on it.
+Nature is brutal, but more Thrushes means fewer snails and better looking Hostas.

 Thrushes like gardens with food, so in addition to snails, shrubs with berries such as Cotoneaster horizontalis, Ivy, native Rowan (Sorbus aucuparia) Pyracantha, and Berberis darwinii are a few suggestions.